-We rely on agreements with Evolve Bank & Trust ("Evolve"), an Arkansas-based, nationally chartered bank owned by Evolve Bancorp, Inc., to provide deposit accounts, debit card services and other transaction services to us and our Members.
-These agreements and corresponding regulations governing banks and financial institutions may give Evolve substantial discretion in approving certain aspects of our business practices, including our application and qualification procedures for Members and require us to comply with certain legal requirements.
-Evolve discretionary actions under these agreements could impose material limitations to, or have a material adverse effect on, our business, financial condition and results of operations.
-If our relationship with Evolve is terminated, we would need to find another financial institution to provide those services, which could be difficult and expensive.
-If we are unable to find a replacement financial institution to provide the services we receive from Evolve we would not be able to service our deposit accounts, debit cards and other services, which would have a material adverse effect on our business, financial condition and results of operations.
-Furthermore, our financial results could be adversely affected if our costs associated with using Evolve materially change or if any penalty or claim for damages is imposed as a result of our breach of our agreements with them or their other requirements.
+We rely on agreements with Evolve Bank & Trust ("Evolve Bank") to provide deposit accounts, debit card services and other transaction services to us and our Members.
+These agreements and corresponding regulations governing banks and financial institutions may give Evolve Bank substantial discretion in approving certain aspects of our business practices, including our application and qualification procedures for Members and require us to comply with certain legal requirements.
+Evolve Bank's discretionary actions under these agreements could impose material limitations to, or have a material adverse effect on, our business, financial condition and results of operations.
+If our relationship with Evolve Bank is terminated, we would need to find another financial institution to provide those services, which could be difficult and expensive.
+If we are unable to find a replacement financial institution to provide the services we receive from Evolve Bank, we would not be able to service our deposit accounts, debit cards and other services, which would have a material adverse effect on our business, financial condition and results of operations.
+Furthermore, our financial results could be adversely affected if our costs associated with using Evolve Bank materially change or if any penalty or claim for damages is imposed as a result of our breach of our agreements with them or their other requirements.